 Sally exposed the blade.
 It was a third of a meter long and very skinny; almost a short sword in Sally's hands.
 The smooth blade had the wavy lines of folded steel.
 She tested the edge with her fingertip and accidentally drew a drop of blood.

 "There, it likes you.
-It belongs to you now, Lady Sally," the Wolverine said firmly.
+It belongs to you now, Lady Sally," said the Wolverine firmly.

-The Raven continued his orders, "Red and I will take the first watch, the Bear and Bill will take the second and the Wolverine and Bob will take the third."
+The Raven continued with his orders, "Red and I will take the first watch, the Bear and Bill will take the second and the Wolverine and Bob will take the third."

 "What about us?"
 Grace asked.

-"You two will sleep with the big tent with the archeology students.
+"You two will sleep with the big tent with the archaeology students.
 I want you to sleep in shifts.
 Notify us if you hear or find out anything.
 This is what you've been training for.
 You have new friends; use them.
 Find out if anything fishy is going on.
 Your aptitude for listening is your greatest weapon; use it.
 Don't ask a lot of questions."

 After supper the Raven and Red quietly left camp on foot to patrol the forest around the dig.
 They occasionally met with a patrol of Northmen and quietly exchanged gossip.
 They were a pleasant enough band and very polite.

 It was just as they were returning to camp to turn their watch over to the Bear and Bill that the alarm sounded.
 There was shouting coming from the area of the mess tent and the Raven and Red ran to take action.